iandobbie/pi-DIO/README.md

 mirror.
 Mirrors start at 0 (it is an index into GPIO_PINS array to say which pin to flip for which logical mirror.

+DIO.get_temperature() returns an averaged temperature reading Averages are based on two variables readsPerUpdate and updatePeriod

+Temperature is logged to a rotating log file.

 Instalation: